-Low grade clinical waste is collected from nominated households in yellow clinical waste sacks as a dedicated clinical waste collection service
+Low grade clinical waste is collected from nominated households in yellow clinical waste sacks as a dedicated clinical waste collection service.
+Dialysis waste is collected from 11 people.

 Sharps boxes previously collected by street cleansing crews from households are now delivered directly to local Pharmacies by householders.